bladyzamosc/knowledge/db/postgresql.md

   - t_xmax - holds txid of transaction that deleted or updated this tuple (if nothing like that happened - 0/INVALID)
   - t_cid - holds the commandId = how many SQL commands were invoked before this command within the current transaction starting from 0
   - t_ctid - holds tuple id that points to itself or a new tuple

+- FSM - free space map for all tables or indexs to the pge which can be inserted it
+  - information about free space capacity
+  - all FSMs are stored with the suffix 'fsm'

+**Commit log (clog)**

+- allocated in the shared memory and is used throughout transaction processing
+- transaction statuses: IN_PROGRESS, COMMITTED, ABORTED, and SUB_COMMITTED (has been committed to memory by the database management system, but has not yet been written to disk.
+This means that the changes made by the transaction are visible to other transactions and will be permanent once they are written to disk.
+However, in the event of a system failure, the changes may not be persisted)
+- The clog comprises one or more 8 KB pages in shared memory and logically forms an array.
+- The indices of the array correspond to the respective transaction ids, and each item in the array holds the status of the corresponding transaction id
+- When the current txid advances and the clog can no longer store it, a new page is appended
+- When PostgreSQL shuts down or whenever the checkpoint process runs, the data of the clog are written into files stored under the pg_xact subdirectory.
+And when PostgreSQL starts up files are loaded back to clog

+**Transaction snapshot**

+- a dataset that stored information about whether all transactions are active, at a certain point in time for an individual transaction
+- '100:104:100,102' - 99 transaction are inactive and 100 and above are active, 104 - first as-yet-unassigned txid, 100,102 - active txids at the moment of the snapshot and that means 101 and 103 are inactive
+- obtained snapshot for the visibility check, active transactions in the snapshot must be treated as in progress even if they have actually been committed or aborted.

+### 11. Vacuum Processing

+- main task is removal of dead tuples and freezing transaction ids
+- vacuum
+  - concurrent vacuum - removes dead tuples for each page of the table file
+    - remove dead tuples and defragment live tuples of each page, remove dead indexes
+    - freeze old txids of tuples if necessary, update frozen tixd releated to system catalogs, removal unnecessary parts of the clog
+    - update FSM and VM of porcessed tables
+    - statistics update
+  - full vacuum - removes dead tuples and de-fragments live tuples
+  - autovacuum daemon was costly therefore visibility map was introduced to improve the efficiency and removal dead tuples

+### 12. Visibility map

+- reduces cost of vacuuming
+- each table has an individual visibility map that holds the visibility of each page in the table file

+### 13. Freeze processing

+- two modes lazy (typically) and eager
+- eager scans all pages regardless of whether each contains or not dead tuples, updates also catalogs to freeze